 With a foyer housed in a 19th century treasury building, and a location mere footsteps from the city's famous harbour, the InterContinental Sydney is in high demand.
 Lucky they have plenty of rooms to spare - 509 of them in fact - and another 28 suites, along with a host of dining options.
 Rooms are understated, with window seats to enjoy the view.
 Get swept up in the charm of the hotel with high tea experience, set within the grand 1851 heritage-listed surrounds of The Cortile’s sun-lit lounge.

 117 Macquarie Street

 Four Seasons Hotel Sydney

-Another luxury stay with amazing harbour views, the Four Seasons Hotel Sydney sits on the cusp of Sydney's historic Rocks precinct just a short stroll from Circular Quay.
+Another luxury stay with amazing harbour views, the Four Seasons Hotel Sydney sits on the cusp of Sydney's historic Rocks precinct, just a short stroll from Circular Quay.
 A Deluxe Harbour Room will give you a million-dollar view for far less, with dark wood and silk interiors in calming colours and attentive touches such as quality local Appelles bath products in the marble bathroom.
 Downstairs is Grain, one of the best-known whisky bars in the city.
-Or relax at the Endota Spa.
+Or relax with a massage at the Endota Spa.